-5. Semantic prosody: Stemming from what exactly?
+- 5. Semantic Prosody: Stemming from What Exactly? - 5.1 Single Words

-5.1 Single words

-Importantly, as the above examples suggest, semantic prosodies do not necessarily constitute a semantic feature arising exclusively or chiefly from syntagmatic-collocational links.
+Importantly, as the above examples suggest, semantic prosodies do not necessarily constitute a feature of meaning arising exclusively or even chiefly from syntagmatic-collocational links.
 On the contrary - it is an element of meaning that need not be generated strictly on the phraseological, or more narrowly collocational, level, witness e.g. to cause, to provide, to harbor, to wreak, and utter(ly) as exemplified above.
-This fact is indicated in some definitions of the concept, e.g. that the most common understanding of the term semantic prosody seems to be "that some WORDS, or WORD GROUPS, occur in contexts which are understood by the researcher to have 'positive' or 'negative' nuances, or prosodies" (Dilts and Newman 2006, 233 [my emphasis]).
-In fact, the distinction is often made between the familiar connotation, a term usually used with reference to the associative/attitudinal/evaluative/emotive meaning of a single-word item, and the more recent semantic prosody referring to the associative/ attitudinal/evaluative/emotive meaning of a multiword item.
-This type of analysis may include an entire set of semantically related single-word items: For example, among the adjectives expressing the concept of FULL, complete (and several "neutral-to-positive" synonyms such as absolute, total, whole, entire, thoroughgoing, unqualified) can be contrasted with the "utter group" comprising utter as well as downright, rank, arrant, consummate and unmitigated, in that the latter group will typically precede a noun indicating something undesirable (for more along these lines, cf. Gabrovšek 2005, 150, 174-5).
+This fact is implied in some definitions of the concept, e.g. that the most common understanding of the term semantic prosody seems to be "that some WORDS, or WORD GROUPS, occur in contexts which are understood by the researcher to have 'positive' or 'negative' nuances, or prosodies" (Dilts and Newman 2006, 233 [my emphasis]).
+However, the distinction is often made and observed between the familiar connotation, a term used with reference to the associative/attitudinal/emotive meaning of a single-word item, and the more recent semantic prosody referring to the associative/attitudinal/emotive meaning of a multiword item.
+Anyway, the analysis may be extended to include an entire set of semantically closely related single-word items: For example, among the adjectives expressing the concept of FULL, complete (and quite a few of its "neutral-to-positive" synonyms such as absolute, total, whole, entire, thoroughgoing, unqualified) can be contrasted with the "utter group" comprising utter as well as downright, rank, arrant, consummate and unmitigated, in that the latter group will typically precede a noun indicating something undesirable (for more along these lines, cf. Gabrovšek 2005, 150, 174-75).

-5.2 Word patterns, affixes, and collocations
+5. 2 Word Patterns, Affixes, and Collocations